mod-posh/PublishPowerShellModule/CONTRIBUTING.md

 ## Community Guidelines

 We expect all contributors to be respectful and constructive in their communication.
 Harassment, trolling, and abuse are strictly prohibited.

 ## Feedback and Questions

 If you have any questions or feedback about contributing, open an issue for discussion.

-Thank you for your contributions, and we look forward to your participation in making [Your Project Name] better!
+Thank you for your contributions, and we look forward to your participation in making PublishPowerShellModule better!